ECHONANCE #4 Orgelpark Amsterdam February 6, 7 & 8 2026 – 7 programs over 3 days, and artist talks on Saturday and Sunday.

 Christina will create a new work for one of Echonance’s most treasured adventurous companions, the ONCEIM Orchestra, together with electronics.
 This collaboration promises to be a highlight of Echonance 2026 and a milestone for the festival, furthering our commitment to bold and radical artistic propositions.

+Christina Kubisch has a unique way of working with musicians, and it all begins with listening.
+In each city she visits, she uses her special coil headphones to collect electromagnetic sounds—buzzes, hums, and signals that normally go unheard.
+She often describes this process as a kind of mapping: each city has its own invisible soundscape, shaped by its specific infrastructures and electrical systems.
 She then creates a file with these recordings and shares it with the musicians, inviting them to respond freely to what they hear.
 These first reactions form the foundation of the musical material that follows.
 From there, she begins to “orchestrate” this sound material, shaping durations, textures, and densities.
 The result is music with very open harmonies and flexible forms.
 The harmonic language shifts between microtonal and tonal elements, and the structure unfolds in a series of interconnected movements, like a chain of evolving moments.
 Notation is developed gradually, reflecting both what happens in rehearsals and the creative input of the musicians.

 Duo Pip